Yacht Racing and Coaching - Solent, UK

-Boat type: Gaff Rigged Yawl
+Boat type: Sunfast

 The concerns caused by the deteriorating safety situation in certain parts of the world coupled with the effects of the global economic downturn appear to have had an impact on the global movement of cruising yachts.
 A survey conducted in 2006 showed a slight reduction in the number of cruising boats undertaking a world voyage, so I decided to update those figures and compare them to similar surveys I had conducted in the last two decades.